Home & School Club is a 100% volunteer organization. Everything we provide for Lex is possible only with the help and support of our parents.

 How You Can Help We strongly encourage every family to donate.
 Donate Today!

-Our auction gala is Lexington's largest fundraiser, an elegant adult-only evening event featuring Live and Silent auctions during an evening of dancing, dining, drinks and surprises!
+Our gala is Lexington's adult-only evening event featuring dining, drinks, and surprises!
 Buy your tickets and don't miss this sensational community event.

 Every classroom has a room parent (or parents) to facilitate communication between parents and the teacher, the school and the HSC.
 Room parents also help organize class parties, teacher lunches and other activities that require coordinating parent support.

-How You Can Help View the Room Parent list to see who your room parent is.
+How You Can Help Talk to our Volunteer Coordinator to see who your room parent is.
 Look out for their info-packed emails, and help out when they call for volunteers.

 This year-end celebration has been a Lex tradition for over 50 years!
 The day kicks off with a Crazy Hat Parade, and after recess the kids enjoy a carnival on the lower field with field games, face painting, bouncy slide, sno-cone machine, crazy hair and other activities.
 After lunch provided by HSC, the day ends with the traditional Moonball game pitting Teachers against the 5th graders as the school cheers on.